Sexually transmitted infections, which ones and what they are.

 “Sometimes the diagnosis is obvious because clear clinical signs of infection appear.”

-“In other cases, it happens by chance during an HPV test visit, such as blood tests or vaginal, endocervical, and urethral swabs, as well as sperm.
-Furthermore, the routine execution of the HPV Pap test, possibly with the direct human papillomavirus test, can lead to an early diagnosis and prevention of possible cervical dysplasia, as well as other precancerous lesions that also affect males at the penis, anus or oropharynx,” says Dr Rossella Nappi.
+“In other cases, it happens by chance during a visit, such as blood tests or vaginal, endocervical, and urethral swabs, as well as sperm.
+Furthermore, the routine execution of the HPV Pap test, possibly with the direct human papillomavirus, can lead to an early diagnosis and prevention of possible cervical dysplasia, as well as other precancerous lesions that also affect males at the penis, anus or oropharynx,” says Dr Rossella Nappi.

 Sexually transmitted infections (STDs) account for a large group of infectious diseases widespread throughout the world.
 Many of them can cause acute symptoms, chronic infections, and serious long-term complications for millions of people every year.
 Those of whom treatments absorb huge economic resources.
 Young people between 15 and 24 years old represent the age group most exposed to the development of these pathologies.